toddreed/Touchpose/README.md

             }
         }

-- Use UITouchposeWindow instead of UIWindow when creating your main window.
+- Use QTouchposeWindow instead of UIWindow when creating your main window.
 This might be done in code (typcially ‑application:didFinishLaunchingWithOptions:), or in a nib file.

 No other steps are needed.
 By default, touch events are only displayed when actually connected to an external device.
 If you want to always